“My dad can’t find out I’m lending this to you.”

 We’re celebrating Ella’s 100th birthday this year, the life itself, and by all accounts, hers was devoid of drugs, alcohol, public meltdowns — from what we know, she had her own demons, but not the way Billie Holiday or Frank Sinatra had theirs, constantly haunted and hunted.
 She’s one of the reasons I don’t believe that old chestnut that you need to be a tortured, hot mess of a human to create great art.

 But more than all of that: Ella singing is pure joy.
 The idea of “playing” music, like it’s a game, feels more true with some musicians than with others, and even in moodier numbers she was always playing — with notes, with time, with emotions, but subtly, subversively, like she knew instinctively not to lead with it.
 And that joy is what makes Ella Fitzgerald a one-woman masterclass in soft power.
 Listening to Holiday or Judy Garland, I hear raw vulnerability, souls exorcising their demons.
 And vulnerability is its own gift, to be sure.
 But Ella’s gift is something else: It’s the gift of knowing your stuff and having fun with it, whether people approve or not.
 Not needing approval is kind of the ultimate power move, especially for women.
 It didn’t surprise me one bit to learn that, as the singer for Chick Webb’s orchestra at the time of his death, Ella took over and fronted the (as far as I know, all-male) band for nearly three years, in 1939, when she was just 23 years old.
-Think about that for a minute, about what it took to ringlead a dozen or so guys as the upstart lady singer, barely two decades after women got the vote.
+Think about that for a minute, about what it took to ringlead a dozen or so guys as the upstart lady singer, barely two decades after women got the vote (and certainly before black women did).
 This isn’t why she’s important to jazz, and it's not what made her an icon, but it’s key to both.
 She went on to run her own band, and the rest of her towering career followed; even though she worked with producers and managers throughout, her voice was her own, and with it, she had plenty to say.
-So I always go back to Ella, as a musician and as a woman.
-Even adjusting for the times, being a girlboss in music still requires some fancy footwork in 2017, if you’re going to have a voice.
+So I always go back to Ella, as a musician, and a bandrunner, and a woman.
+Even adjusting for the times, being a female leader in music still requires some fancy footwork today, if you’re going to have a voice.
 It requires soft power.
 It requires a little side-eye.

 So happy birthday, Ella.
-Here’s to the last hundred years and the next, and little girls (and boys) being inspired to find their joy (and their power), through music and beyond.
+Here’s to the last hundred years and the next, and little girls and boys and everything in-between being inspired to find their joy (and their power), through music and beyond.